Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 field with types, code using dataclasses can be type checked with very little extra effort.

-# Heuristics

-Dataclasses are useful when the names of the items in your data container are known ahead of time.
-Here are some heuristics to help you decide if you should use a `dict` or a `dataclass`:

-1. Are item names hardcoded (e.g. you have code that look like `order["item_id"]`)?
-Use a `dataclass`, which enforces the presence of these names.
-2. Do you need to loop over item names or dynamically add or remove items?
-   Use a `dict`.
+# When should you use a `dataclass` instead of a `dict`?

+Leveraging dataclasses' strengths requires knowing the structure of your data ahead of time.
+So, lean towards using a `dataclass` when:
+- your data has a fixed structure known at design time
+- you access fields by hardcoded names throughout the codebase

+On the other hand lean towards using a `dict` when:
+- the structure of the data is truly dynamic
+- you want to loop over the keys and/or values (`dict`s provide several facilities that make this convenient), especially if the values are of a homogeneous type (for instance, if all the values in the `dict` are `float`s)
+- you aren't accessing values by hardcoded names

-# Example
+# Case study

 Let's see how these heuristics apply in a larger program.

-This script uploads a directory of text files to object storage (here S3).
+We have a function, `upload_directory`, which uploads a directory of text files to S3.
-Each file's object key will be `{id}/{start_timestamp}/{session_name}` and the metadata used to derive this key is stored on the first line of each file in this format:
+Each file's object key in S3 will be `{id}/{start_timestamp}/{session_name}`.
+The data used for this key is stored on the first line of each file in this format:
 ```text
 # id=53,started_at=2021-01-02T11:30:00Z,session_name=daring_foolion